 |Title||Start Date & Time||End Date & Time|

-VoIP — which stands for voice over Internet protocol and often pronounced "voyp" — will improve the way we communicate by integrating voice service with unified communication tools, such as email.
-VoIP basically means voice transmitted over a digital network.
-VoIP services convert your voice into a digital signal that travels over the data network.
-If you are calling a regular phone number, the signal is converted to a regular telephone signal before it reaches the destination.
+VoIP — which stands for Voice over Internet Protocol and often pronounced "voyp" — will improve the way we communicate by integrating voice service with unified communication tools, such as email.
+VoIP transmits your voice over a digital network.
+VoIP services convert your voice energy into a digital signal that is packetized and travels over the data network.
+If you are calling a regular phone number, the signal is converted back to a regular telephone signal before it reaches its destination.

-After the infrastructure has been thoroughly tested by approximately late October 2014, we will begin replacing old phone sets with new VoIP phone sets on a building by building basis for approximately 18-24 months.
+OIT is now ready to complete the conversion campus-wide.
+We will begin replacing old phone sets in spring of 2016 with new VoIP phones on a building by building basis for approximately 6-9 months.

 The existing telephone and voicemail systems are 14 years old.
-The hardware and software is at its end of being in a supported state; therefore, migrating to the next generation voice system is a technical requirement and the best economic choice.
+The hardware and software are at the end of being supported, therefore, migrating to the next generation voice system is a technical requirement and the best economic choice.
 There are also many benefits to moving toward a VoIP system, including integration with other communication services, such as email.

 You will be able to set your new 6-digit password and greetings on the new Cisco Unity voicemail system using the phone number 5-MAIL (303-735-6245 from an off-campus phone).
 Refer to Voicemail - Set Your Greeting and PIN tutorial for step-by-step instructions.